-(2) The Subject Country in this review
+(2) The Subject Country in this review is Russia.

-is China.

 (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determination, the Commission found one Domestic Like Product consisting of floor-standing, metal-top ironing tables, coexistent with the scope.
+In its original preliminary determination concerning the U.S.S.R. and in its first and second full five-year review determinations concerning Russia, the Commission defined the Domestic Like Product as uranium coextensive with Commerce's scope

 (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original determination, the Commission defined the Domestic Industry as U.S. producers of the
+In its original preliminary determination concerning the U.S.S.R., the Commission defined the Domestic Industry as domestic producers of the product coextensive with Commerce's scope of the investigation, including the U.S. Department of Energy's uranium enrichment operations.
+In its full first and second five-year review determinations concerning Russia, the Commission defined the Domestic Industry as all domestic producers of uranium, including concentrators, the converter, the enricher, and fabricators.